 On the headland opposing Grandovac Beach, is a fort built by the British in 1813 and abandoned a few years later.
 Now reincarnated as a Lounge Bar/Restaurant/Night Club, it has a fun outdoor seating area and grand views.
 Our host warned us that only young people go there at night and it is very noisy!
 Thankfully the noise didn’t seem to filter back to Luka.
 To get there just follow the coast road from where the ferries arrive.
 Read more about Fort George Vis Croatia here.

-Vis Island has three mountain ranges and lots of rock strewn fields.
+Vis Island Croatia has three mountain ranges and lots of rock strewn fields.
 In places the rocks have been collected into piles or huge fence like structures.
-The main road from Vis to Komiza and to the smaller townships are paved but most of the roads to the beaches are gravel.
+The main road from Vis to Komiza and to the smaller townships are paved.
+Mt.
+Hum at 587 metres is the highest point, with a road to the summit, the small stone Chapel of the Holy Spirit and views of the entire island.

-Rent a car to explore the island – see Hire a Convertibe below.
-We rented our car in Vis Town, but if you are driving around Croatia you can bring yours over from the mainland on the Ferry.
+See Rent a car Vis Croatia below.
+We rented a yellow convertible in Vis Town, but if you are driving around Croatia you can bring yours over from the mainland on the Ferry.

 Explore Vis Town